 You may have heard that declawing a cat is a controversial subject.
 In some countries, towns, and cities, the practice of declawing cats is illegal.
 However, many cat owners still want to declaw cats to prevent the destruction of furniture and home decor.

 What Is Declawing?

 The technical term for declaw surgery is onychectomy.
 This procedure involves the surgical amputation of the bones from where the claws grow.
 Despite the term "declaw," it is important to understand that this surgery involves more than claw removal.
 The last bone of the digit must be amputated to make sure the claw does not grow back.

 During a declaw surgery, the cat is first put under general anesthesia.
 This is usually induced with an injection and followed up with inhalant gas anesthesia.
 Some veterinarians will inject a nerve block into the paws before starting surgery.
 This can allow for lighter, safer anesthesia and help the patient wake up with less pain.

 A tourniquet is placed on each leg to reduce bleeding.
 To amputate the bones at the end of the digits, the veterinarian may use a scalpel, electrosurgery /laser surgery, surgical scissors, or even a sterile pair of sharp nail trimmers.
-It is essential that the veterinarian sever the bone at the last joint to avoid nail regrowth and other complications.
+The veterinarian must sever the bone at the last joint to avoid nail regrowth and other complications.
 The ends of the toes are then closed with suture or special surgical glue, and the paws are bandaged.

 After surgery, most cats will need to stay in the hospital for about two days.
 Their paws usually must remain bandaged during this time to prevent bleeding and infection.
 The cat can go home after bandages are removed, and the vet feels the paws are beginning to heal well.
 Cats must use paper litter for about two weeks after the surgery to keep litter from getting stuck on the toes.
 Many vets recommend a brand called Yesterday's News.
 Not all cats will use the paper litter.